SB-418

 Summary

-Senator Menjivar's prescription hormone therapy legislation requires California health plans and insurers to cover up to 12 months of FDA-approved hormone therapy when prescribed by network providers, while establishing comprehensive protections against discrimination in healthcare coverage.
-The measure applies to commercial plans, Medi-Cal managed care, and health insurance policies issued or renewed after January 1, 2026.
+Senator Menjivar's prescription hormone therapy legislation requires California health plans, insurers and Medi-Cal to cover up to 12 months of FDA-approved hormone treatments when prescribed by network providers, while establishing broad protections against discrimination in healthcare coverage and services.

 40% progression